 Virtually every area of the country has some sort of self-catering villa or apartment available for rent, from basic one-room studios to five- or six-bedroom houses complete with grounds and pool.
-Most UK and European tour operators can find you a suitable place (usually but not exclusively in the Algarve), though in summer the best places are booked up months in advance.
-The minimum rental period is usually a week, and the best deals are often packages, including flights and car rental, with endless tour companies such as First Choice (wfirstchoice.co.uk) and Thomson (wthomson.co.uk), or Minho specialists such as Portuguese Affair (wportugueseaffair.com), and Western Algarve experts Star Villas (wstarvilla.com).
-While the Algarve has a year-round international trade, and prices to match, other Portuguese resorts (such as Peniche, Figueira da Foz or Viana do Castelo) are pretty quiet outside Easter, July and August and will have plenty of locally available accommodation.
+Most UK and European tour operators can find you a suitable place, though in summer the best places are booked up months in advance.
+The minimum rental period is usually a week, and the best deals are often packages, including flights and car rental, with endless tour companies such as First Choice and Thomson, or Western Algarve experts Star Villas.

-There are around fifty youth hostels (pousadas de juventude) in Portugal, under the umbrella of the youth organization Movijovem and affiliated to the Hostelling International network (whihostels.com).
+There are around forty youth hostels (pousadas de juventude) in Portugal, under the umbrella of the youth organization Movijovem and affiliated to the Hostelling International network.
 You’ll need a valid membership card, available from your home-based youth-hostel association, or you can join on your first night at any hostel.
-There are full details of each hostel on the wpousadasjuventude.pt website (also in English), and you can book directly with the hostels, or online or call central reservations on t707 203 030.
+There are full details of each hostel on the pousadasjuventude.pt website (also in English), and you can book directly with the hostels, or online or call central reservations on 707 233 030.

 Some hostels are a bit on the basic side, and others are geared towards schools and groups, but they are all in convenient locations for sightseeing or outdoor activities.
 As well as dorm beds, you can often get larger family rooms or apartments, and even en-suite double rooms.
-Some of the newer ones – at Parque das Nações (Lisbon), Lousã, Idanha-a-Nova and Guimarães, for example – have been very well designed, while many others have wi-fi, cafés, bars and bike rental as standard.
-At Alcoutim and Portimão (Algarve) there are swimming pools; stylish Aljezur/Arrifana (Algarve) has a great cliff-top position; while other particularly good hostel locations include Vilarinho das Furnas (in Peneda-Gerês National Park), Areia Branca (on the beach, close to Peniche), and Lagos and Leiria (good buildings in historic towns).
+Some of the newer ones – at Parque das Nações (Lisbon) and Guimarães, for example – have been very well designed, while many others have wi-fi, cafés, bars and bike rental as standard.

-Prices vary according to season, location and facilities, but dorm beds in most cost between €12 and €18 per person (high season is basically July, August, Easter, Christmas and other public holidays); we have given prices for individual hostels throughout the guide.
+Prices vary according to season, location and facilities, but dorm beds in most cost between €12 and €18 per person (high season is basically July, August, Easter, Christmas and other public holidays).

-There’s also a growing network of independent and boutique hostels, particularly in surf resorts in the Algarve, Alentejo and Estremadura coast, and also increasingly in Lisbon and Porto.
-Prices are similar to those at the pousadas de juventude, though the vibe tends to be more backpacker-than family-oriented, and some of the new boutique city hostels (such as the Rivoli Cinema Hostel in Porto and Lisbon Lounge or Travellers House in Lisbon) are very classy indeed.
+There’s also a growing network of independent and boutique hostels.
+Prices are similar to those at the pousadas de juventude, and most offer double/twin rooms as well as dorms.
+Some of the new boutique city hostels (such as the Rivoli Cinema Hostel in Porto and Lisbon Lounge or Travellers House in Lisbon) are very classy indeed.